wesbos/beginner-javascript-notes/notes/Module 7 Logic and Flow Control.md

 Because the greater than and less than operators only ever deal with numbers.
 If you accidentally use a string, it will turn the string into a number at first but you shouldn't be doing that.

-Wes always tells people to think of the greater than and less than sign as a hungry aligator.
+Wes always tells people to think of the greater than and less than sign as a hungry alligator.
 That is how he remembers it.

-Is the hungry aligator pointed to the largest number?
+Is the hungry alligator pointed to the largest number?
 Then that is true.
-However, if the hungry aligator is pointing to the smaller number than it's false.
+However, if the hungry alligator is pointing to the smaller number than it's false.

 Additionally there are "and" and "or" operators.